sghpjuikit/player/README.md

 contribution:
 In case you are interested in the development or in contribution, send mail associated with this github account.
-There are several areas that can be worked on
+There are several areas that can one can contribute to
 - application core - involves java & javaFX code
 - skins - requires knowledge of css
 - widgets - involves java & javaFX code
+- testing - simply run he application from IDE and report bugs

 developing: